Sergio Ramos: Paris Saint-Germain

-2021–22: Transfer to PSG
+2021–22: Various injuries and Ligue 1 title

 On 8 July 2021, it was announced that Ramos had signed a two-year contract with Paris Saint-Germain.
 He chose to wear the number 4 jersey, with Thilo Kehrer switching to the number 24 shirt.
 Ramos remarked: "I am quite superstitious about it and I love the number 4 because I have worn that number since the start of my career and it has followed me throughout my career and my life, bringing with me much luck and many victories."
 During the medical examination required to complete the signing, the medical staff at PSG were reported to be impressed by his seriousness and physique, whilst the medical results were noted to be excellent and incredible.
 The staff compared Ramos' physique to that of a 25-year-old (he was 35 at the time).

-Due to a series of injury problems, Ramos made his first appearance in a matchday squad for PSG ahead of a Champions League group stage game against Manchester City on 24 November 2021.
+Due to a series of injury problems, Ramos made his first appearance in a match day squad for Paris Saint-Germain ahead of a Champions League group stage game against Manchester City on 24 November 2021.
 He made his debut four days later in a 3–1 league victory over Saint-Étienne.
 On 23 January 2022, Sergio scored his debut goal for the club, helping PSG to beat Reims 4–0 in a home league match.
 Ramos won the 2021–22 Ligue 1 in his first season at the club.

-2022–23: Second season at PSG
+2022–23: Last season at PSG

 PSG started the 2022–23 season by winning the 2022 Trophée des Champions in Tel Aviv, in which Ramos scored a goal in a 4–0 win over Nantes.
-On 6 September 2022, he made his Champions League debut with PSG in a 2–1 win over Juventus.
+On 6 September 2022, he made his Champions League debut with Paris Saint-Germain in a 2–1 win over Juventus.
+On 2 June 2023, Ramos announced that he would be leaving PSG at the end of the season, following the expiration of his contract.
+One day later, he opened the score in a 2–3 defeat against Clermont, in his last appearance for the club, as Paris Saint-Germain won their record 11th Ligue 1 title.